|HOME | NEWS | SHOWS | MUSIC | SETLIST | VIDEOS | ABOUT | CONTACT|

 If you don't recognize this triathlon/guitar prodigy, picture him with large sunglasses and bigger hair.
 Yes, that's him - famous lead-guitarist of Denver-based "Three Legged Dog", the Meister Brau-powered power-chord rockers that thrilled fans from Mile High Stadium to Red Rocks Amphitheatre in the mid-80s.

-Currently on temporary hiatus from Ironband, Roberts is fully entrenched in a tour of eastern Floridian IHOP restaurants in support of his new solo album, "One Pancake Shy."
+Currently on temporary hiatus from Ironband, Mike is fully entrenched in a tour of eastern Floridian IHOP restaurants in support of his new solo album, "One Pancake Shy."
 We look forward to his next Ironband appearance later this year so stay tuned.